Special Report: How Brexit is set to hurt Europe's financial systems

 14 Min Read

-LONDON/BERGAMO, Italy, July 12 (Reuters) - Like many multinational companies, Italian engineering business Brembo relies on London to run its finances.
+LONDON/BERGAMO, Italy (Reuters) - Like many multinational companies, Italian engineering business Brembo relies on London to run its finances.
 The company, based close to the Alps, makes brakes for Formula One cars and motorbikes and sells them in 70 countries.
 Hundreds of millions of euros pass through its bank accounts each year – and London is the hub for those flows.

 Such upheavals will hurt not just London, say bankers and businessmen, but Europe as well.
 Financial firms say such shifts will mean the cost of banking for European companies will have to rise, though it is not clear yet who will pick up the bill – the banks or their clients.